 Marcelle Pick presents a detailed program designed for each of these types of adrenal dysfunction.
 She begins with diet and even addresses the timing of meals.
 She discusses suggested nutrients and herbal support.
 She identifies toxin loads and ways to avoid them, including resources for alternative cleaning and healthcare products.

-However, perhaps more importantly, a good third of the book is dedicated to helping people reprogram the emotional overload they carry.
+However, perhaps more importantly, a good third of Are You Tired and Wired? is dedicated to helping people reprogram the emotional overload they carry.
 Pick explains that we carry many events from our childhood, and throughout our lifetime, that keep us on stress alert.
 She describes a patient who had a father who became loud and boisterous whenever he became drunk, sometimes hitting her while in that condition.
 Now, as an adult, she is married to a very kind and loving man, who sometimes raises his voice and become boisterous.
 This emotional trigger causes her body to react by going into high alert, even though there is no longer anything to fear.

-Pick offers many techniques to help break this type of emotional programming.
-She also points out that we have a choice about how we perceive and react to events.
+Are You Tired and Wired? offers many techniques to help break this type of emotional programming.
+Pick also points out that we have a choice about how we perceive and react to events.
 A particular set of circumstances can become a very stressful situation or, with a change in our interpretation, we can learn to have no reaction at all.

 Pick emphasizes the importance of this awareness because high cortisol levels produced by stress can have a profound impact on the quality of life, even shortening our lives.
 In simple terms, she educates us about how critical the adrenals are to our daily lives, such as: